veler/Csharp-Piece-Table-Implementation/README.md

 Since the table of pieces is a `LinkedList`, we have to read it sequentially.
 When we're trying to access to the middle of the it, reading forward or backward like explained above doesn't help.
 We have to pay the cost of going through more items to reach the middle.

-Perhaps there would be a way to improve this by making a hierarchical list of pieces, in which case we could potentially use some binary search.
+A potential way to improve it is to keep a cache of node that also give us some information on the state of the text document.
+Pretty much what's explained here: https://code.visualstudio.com/blogs/2018/03/23/text-buffer-reimplementation#_boost-line-lookup-by-using-a-balanced-binary-tree

 ### If it's slow to go through a `LinkedList`, why not using a `List`, which would allow binary search?